 How Much Does Liposuction Cost?

-Unfortunately, in Pennsylvania, state law requires only a medical license to perform liposuction.
+Choosing your surgeon is the most important part of the liposuction process.
+It is absolutely essential to choose a surgeon who has board certification in plastic surgery and extensive training with all liposuction techniques.
+Unfortunately, Pennsylvania state law only requires a medical license to perform liposuction.
 Therefore, unqualified physicians have begun offering cut-rate liposuction procedures at significantly reduced costs.
-People seduced by what they perceive as a great deal often come to regret it when they have to spend much more on revision surgery to correct bad liposuction outcomes done by these unqualified doctors.
+People seduced by what they perceive as a great deal often come to regret it when they are forced to spend much more on revision surgery to correct bad liposuction outcomes as a result of these unqualified doctors.

 5-Star Average Rating

 Awesome and professional.
 I had liposuction done and am fully satisfied with my results.